-If you divorce or separate from your partner and you have children, you’ll need to agree where your children live and how much time they spend with each of you.
+If you divorce or separate from your partner and you have children together, you’ll need to agree where your children live and how much time they spend with each of you.
 This is called making 'child arrangements'.

-Child Arrangements are either agreed by the parents or ordered by the Court if an arrangements cannot be mutually agreed.
+Child Arrangements are either agreed by the parents or ordered by the Court if an arrangement cannot be mutually agreed.

-We often find that parents, or other adults who may be involved, prefer to come to an arrangement themselves rather than taking the matter to court.
-This is often the best solution as everyone is part of the decision-making process, and it saves time, money and potential bitterness that going to court might cause.
+We often find that parents, or other adults who may be involved, are able to reach an agreement and avoid involving the court.
+This is usually the best solution as everyone is part of the decision-making process, and it saves time, money and potential bitterness that going to court might cause.
 Our fixed fee ‘Know where you stand’ meetings are incredibly useful here as after attending the meeting and digesting the follow up letter, you’ll feel better prepared to approach these conversations over child arrangements and financial arrangements over the kitchen table or via Mediation.

-If not agreed, we can assist in the negotiations with the other parent through via other approaches such as Collaborative law or Arbitration.
-If an agreement is still unable to be made then we can help with making an application to the court of a Child Arrangement Orders.
+If it is hard to reach agreement, we can suggest other help or assist in the negotiations with the other parent or their lawyer - more difficult arrangements are often resolved in this way.
+If an agreement remains impossible, we can help with making an application to the court for a Child Arrangement Order.